ashwinvis/phd-thesis/chapter_00_0_swe_toy_model.md

 ## Two-dimensional turbulence

-The latter half of the twentieth century presented exciting insights into how energy scales in the atmosphere.
+The latter half of the twentieth century presented exciting insights into how kinetic energy is distributed among different scales in the atmosphere.
 Several researchers in the 1960s found that large-scale or *synoptic* circulation in the atmosphere and the associated kinetic energy spectra, behaves differently when compared with well-known theories for three-dimensional (3D) homogeneous and isotropic turbulence by Kolmogorov.
-It was identified through observational evidences [@horn_analysis_1963] and later on by GCM calculations [@wellck_effect_1971] that energy scales as $k^{-3}$.
-Such spectra imply that the underlying mechanism is different in comparison with 3D turbulence which expects an inertial range which scales as $k^{-5/3}$ with forward energy cascade.
+It was identified through observational evidences [@horn_analysis_1963] and later on by GCM calculations [@wellck_effect_1971] that the energy spectrum scales as $k^{-3}$.
+Therefore, the underlying mechanism is different in comparison with 3D isotropic turbulence, in which energy spectrum scales as $k^{-5/3}$.

-Postulates were also made that in two-dimensional turbulence, vorticity and enstrophy conservation and the absence of vortex stretching mechanism places a strong constraint on the cascade [see for example,
+It was also realized that in two-dimensional turbulence, vorticity and enstrophy conservation and the absence of vortex stretching mechanism places a strong constraint on the cascade [see for example, @fjortoft_changes_1953].
-@fjortoft_changes_1953;@Charney1971].
-These developments led to the seminal work by @Kraichnan1967 wherein a theory for a coexistence of a dual inertial range was conjectured.
-The presence of a large-scale inertial range dominated by inverse-energy cascade was predicted wherein, the energy spectra scales as
-$E(k) \sim \epsilon^{2/3} k^{-5/3}$.
-A smaller-scale spectra characterized by
-forward enstrophy cascade was also predicted, which scales as $E(k) \sim
+These developments led to the seminal work by @Kraichnan1967 wherein a theory for a coexistence of a dual inertial range was formulated.
+The presence of a large-scale inertial range dominated by an inverse-energy cascade was predicted wherein, the energy spectrum scales as $E(k) \sim \epsilon^{2/3} k^{-5/3}$, where $\epsilon$ is the energy dissipation.
+At smaller-scales there is a forward enstrophy cascade with an associated spectrum, $E(k) \sim \eta^{2/3}
-\eta^{2/3} k^{-3}$.
+k^{-3}$, where $\eta$ is the enstrophy dissipation.
 One way to deduce these power laws was to invoke similar assumptions as @Kolmogorov1941.
-It was assumed that the $\mfivethird$ inertial range solely depends on wavenumber $k$ and mean energy dissipation rate
-$\epsilon$, and likewise the k^{-3} range would depend on $k$ and mean enstrophy dissipation rate $\eta$.
-A more formal approach relying on statistical mechanics arguments were put forth to arrive at the same conclusion and predict the direction of cascade.
+It was assumed that the $\mfivethird$ inertial range solely depends on wavenumber $k$ and mean energy dissipation rate $\epsilon$, and likewise the $k^{-3}$ range would depend on $k$ and mean enstrophy dissipation rate $\eta$.
+A more formal approach relying on statistical mechanics arguments was formulated to arrive at the same conclusion and predict the direction of the cascades.

-Kraichnan studied how triad interactions would function in the context of two-dimensional turbulence, using incompressible Navier-Stokes equations, which would have to conserve both energy and scalar enstrophy.
-The spectral energy and enstrophy fluxes expressed as,
+Kraichnan studied how triad interactions would act in the context of two-dimensional turbulence, using incompressible Navier-Stokes equations, which has two quadratic inviscid invariants, energy and enstrophy.
+The spectral energy and enstrophy fluxes can be expressed as,
 \begin{align}
   \Pi(k) &= \
     \frac{1}{2} \int_0^k dk' \int dp \int dq T(k', p, q) - \